Modular Unified Solver of the Equation of State

 WELCOME TO THE MUSES PROJECT

-MUSES is an NSF-funded large collaboration project that is developing a new cyberinfrastructure to provide the scientific community novel tools to answer critical interdisciplinary questions in nuclear physics, gravitational wave astrophysics, and heavy-ion physics.
+MUSES is an NSF-funded large collaboration project that provides the scientific community novel tools to answer critical interdisciplinary questions in nuclear physics, gravitational wave astrophysics, and heavy-ion physics by developing scientific software modules, deploying web applications to run data processing workflows at scale, and generating scientific data products.

 Many of the existing calculation packages have a long and storied history, with unmaintainable code written in programming languages that have fallen from favor.
 Much of the initial work of MUSES is converting, rewriting, and upgrading these scripts to form the first code modules to be integrated into calculation packages that together will form the core Calculation Engine.
 Most of the code will be rewritten as high-performance C++ libraries that can be wrapped for use in other languages such as Python as desired.